RebelToolbox/RebelDocumentation/tutorials/physics/using_kinematic_body_2d.rst

 Introduction
 ------------

-Godot offers several collision objects to provide both collision detection and response.
+Rebel Engine offers several collision objects to provide both collision detection and response.
 Trying to decide which one to use for your project can be confusing.
 You can avoid problems and simplify development if you understand how each of them works and what their pros and cons are.
 In this tutorial, we'll look at the :ref:`KinematicBody2D <class_KinematicBody2D>` node and show some examples of how to use it.

-.. note:: This document assumes you're familiar with Godot's various physics
+.. note:: This document assumes you're familiar with Rebel Physics various
           bodies.
 Please read :ref:`doc_physics_introduction` first.

 What is a kinematic body?